Almost every single job interview starts with the same question. “Can you tell me about yourself?”

-The final piece of information to include in your answer is your enthusiasm for the position.
+The final bit of information to include in your answer is your enthusiasm for the position.

-Use this opening statement to your advantage by explaining how excited you are for this opportunity.
+Use this opening statement to your advantage by explaining your excitement for this opportunity.

 In this statement, you should include a reference to the work you’ll be doing and any additional background on why that’s exciting to you.